Housing and Supplies

 A toilet paper roll stuffed with hay

-A box to jump on and chew up
+A cardboard or untreated wooden box to jump on and chew

 Telephone books to shred (be sure to remove the shiny covers)